goodboytower/GoodBTS/README.md

 bladeRF> version
 ```

-If you don't need to load a different firmware version, skip this step.
+If you don't need to load a different firmware version, skip this step about flashing the images.

+Now we need to flash the firmware image.
+Inside the BladeRF CLI, locate your firmware image and simply run:
 ```
 bladeRF> load fx3 bladeRF_fw_v1.6.1.img
 // or
 bladeRF> <bus> <address> <path to firmware image>
 ```

-From here, use the ```help``` page inside the CLI to calibrate your BladeRF.
+From inside the BladeRF CLI, use the ```help``` page inside the CLI to calibrate your BladeRF.
 To verify your changes, use the ```print``` command to view your settings.

 ### Web GUI for YateBTS